TuXuuTT/carsTestTask/README.md

 execute maven task with valid credentials:

-mvn clean test "-Duser.login=\<loginName\>" "-Duser.password=\<loginPassword\>"
+mvn clean test

-Chrome is used as default browser.
-If you want to run in Firefox, just add to command line:

--DbrowserClient=ff

 Note:
-There are only 1 positive test.
-In case of providing invalid credentials test will fail.
-For testing negative scenario there should be another test method
+There are only 3 simple BDD black-box scenarios.
+Step definitions could be structured much better to be more versatile and reusable for real tasks, where more details about test scope would be provided.